- Why Use Aftershave Lotion Instead of Regular Moisturizer?

 - So, Is It Good to Put On Lotion After Shaving?

-- The Best Aftershave Lotion for Women
+- The Best Aftershave Lotions for Women

 - Shea Moisture Soothing Moisturizer